ShawnNew/AMMNet/README.md

 ### Adobe Deep Image Matting Dataset
 Follow the instruction [instruction](https://sites.google.com/view/deepimagematting) to contact author for the dataset.

+## Data
+I have trained the model using the adobe dataset and provide a pretrained model.
+You can define your customized dataloader based on the files in `data_loader` directory.
+### Dataset
+Write dataset class refer to `data_loader/create_dataset.py`.
+### Dataloader
+Write dataloader class refer to `data_loader/data_loaders.py`.

 ## Usage
 ### Train
 ```shell